jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folder-structure.md

 Layers
 ------

-The 2nd level in the namespacing consists of the following parts:
+The 2nd level in the namespacing may consist of the following parts:

 |                     |                     |
 |---------------------|---------------------|
 | JJ.__Data__         | The data layer including the entity models and persistence.
 | JJ.__Business__     | The business logic layer
 | JJ.__Presentation__ | The presentation layer
 | JJ.__Framework__    | Reusable code, independent from any functional domain.
-Any layer in the software architecture can have reusable framework code to support it.
+Any layer in the software architecture can have reusable code to support it.

 And second in line:

 |                  |                  |
 |------------------|------------------|
-| JJ.__Demos__     | Code for demonstration purposes or for trying things out.
+| JJ.__Demos__     | Code for demonstration purposes or trying things out.
-| JJ.__Utilities__ | Processes that are not run very often.
-Utilities contains small programs.
+| JJ.__Utilities__ | Utilities are small programs.
 E.g. load translations, things to run for deployment.

 Functional Domains
 ------------------

-The 3rd level in the namespacing is the functional domain.
+The 3rd level in the namespacing is the *functional domain*.
 Examples:

 - JJ.Data.__Calendar__
 - JJ.Business.__Calendar__